dmitriid/cali/README.markdown

-*cali* is a simple interface to neo4j.
-It's built on top of [Gremlin](http://gremlin.tinkerpop.com/) — an amazing library for querying graph databases.
+*cali* is a simple interface to databases supported by [Gremlin](http://gremlin.tinkerpop.com/) — an amazing library for querying graph databases.
 See these presentations to see what I mean: [1](http://www.slideshare.net/slidarko/computing-with-directed-labeled-graphs-3879998), [2](http://www.slideshare.net/slidarko/graph-windycitydb2010), [3](http://www.slideshare.net/slidarko/problemsolving-using-graph-traversals-searching-scoring-ranking-and-recommendation).
-This makes it possible (at least in theory :) ) to extend and develop *cali* further, to support any database that Gremlin/[Pipes](http://pipes.tinkerpop.com/)/[Blueprints](http://blueprints.tinkerpop.com/) support.
+So far *cali* supports neo4j and TinkerGraph, though it's quite easy to to extend and develop *cali* further, to support any database that Gremlin/[Pipes](http://pipes.tinkerpop.com/)/[Blueprints](http://blueprints.tinkerpop.com/) support.

 *cali* is a single-threaded simple and dumb library for more or less simple queries.
 For multithreaded goodness see [Nerlo](http://github.com/nerlo/nerlo).